ytreeshan/FinalWebApp/README.md

 Use Prisma Studio to view and edit your database:

   npx prisma studio

-Project Structure
+Project Structure TreeshanRestaurant/

-plaintext

-TreeshanRestaurant/

 ├── prisma/                   # Prisma schema and migrations